 With Ably, you can completely offload realtime messaging from the Firebase database and use it only for what it does best – storage.
 Here’s a high-level view of how this workaround functions:

 When a user makes an update to the database, we trigger a Google Cloud Function.
 The function publishes this update to Ably on a specific channel.
 Any subscribers to that channel will then receive this update in realtime via Ably.
 This way, we’ve essentially decoupled realtime communication from storage in Firebase, while still using the Firebase platform for the rest of its BaaS features.

 This does away with the complexities of dealing with varying levels of scale and reduces the possibility of sharding the database long before it’s actually needed.

-In reality, you may want the users to be able to interact with each other directly, without needing to make an update to the database each time.
+In reality, you may want users to be able to interact with each other directly, without needing to make an update to the database each time.
 Let’s see how we can achieve this with Ably.

-This way, the database’s burden is lifted by removing it from the crossfire of mostly ephemera.
+With this approach, the database’s burden is lifted by removing it from the crossfire of mostly ephemera.
 This further reduces the load on the database and restricts contact from front-end clients, which may be crucial for some applications.

-Firebase vs. WebSocket: pros, cons, and how they work together
+Firebase vs WebSocket: Differences and how they work together

 We compare Firebase and WebSocket, two popular realtime technologies.
 Discover their advantages and disadvantages, use cases, and how they work together.

 Firebase alternatives: The best competitors to consider in 2023

 Discover the best alternatives to the Firebase Backend as a Service platform for realtime messaging and push notifications in 2023.